simonjones49/mi-shell/README.md

 The optional binds are also in the file but please check they do not clash with any existing ones.

 > **Note:** The `mi-shell` command ensures your local configuration directory exists at `~/.config/quickshell/mi-shell/`.
 The system-wide default configuration is installed at `/etc/xdg/quickshell/mi-shell/`.

+You will also need to set something up as your secret tool, I use keepassxc as I got fed up with fighting with gnome-keyring and kwallet.